 Hope's political outlook was based on strongly held Christian principles.
 In his youth he worshipped with a presbyterian seceding congregation in Templepatrick, but was troubled by the anti-catholic prejudices of the minister, the Rev. Isaac Patten, and was later refused communion by that congregation.
 Religious animosity appalled Hope, and he denounced the clergy's role in fomenting sectarian divisions.
 He regarded all Christians as members of one church, and had his children baptised in Dublin by a catholic priest.

-R. R. Madden (qv) met Hope in 1843 when he was 80 and encouraged him to write his memoirs, which form an invaluable record of the career and perspectives of a working-class United Irishman.
+The historian R. R. Madden (qv) met Hope in 1843 when he was 80 and encouraged him to write his memoirs, which form an invaluable record of the career and perspectives of a working-class United Irishman.
 Madden described him as of medium height, ‘his frame slight but compact, his features remarkable for the tranquillity and simplicity of their expression . . . he is always in good humour, gay without levity . . . strictly moral, utterly fearless, inflexible and incorruptible’ (Madden, 220).
 Hope wrote some verse, later published by Madden, and also had an interest in the Irish language, owning several books in Irish.
-After suffering poor health for some years, he died 10 February 1847 at his son Henry's home, 1 Lancaster St., Belfast.
+After suffering poor health for some years, he died on 10 February 1847 at 1 Lancaster Street, Belfast, the home of his son Henry.
 He was buried at Mallusk graveyard, Newtownabbey, Co.
-Antrim; the grave is marked by a large limestone memorial.
-His portrait by William Charles Nixon (1813–78) is in the Ulster Museum, Belfast, and he features strongly in several novels on 1798, notably Northern iron (1907) by George Birmingham (qv), and in the play Northern Star (1984) by Stewart Parker (qv).
+Antrim; the grave is marked by a large limestone memorial erected by Madden.
+His portrait by William Charles Nixon (1813–78) is in the Ulster Museum, Belfast, and he features as a major character in several novels on 1798, notably The northern iron (1907) by George Birmingham (qv), and in the plays Castlereagh by Thomas Carnduff (qv) and Northern Star (1984) by Stewart Parker (qv).

-The best-known United Irish working man, Hope has become an icon to left-wing republicans because of his anti-sectarian and radical social ideals.
-His awareness of class antagonisms within the United movement has particularly attracted the interest of Marxists, but he was essentially a plebeian radical with a strong sense of social injustice, rather than a pioneering socialist.
+The best-known United Irish working man, Hope was celebrated by left-wing republicans for his radical social ideals.
+His keen awareness of class antagonisms within the United movement has attracted the interest of Marxists, but he was essentially a plebeian radical with a strong sense of social injustice, rather than a pioneering socialist.
 His criticisms of United Irish social failings were filtered through the Owenite socialism of his later years, and his main contribution to the United movement was as an activist rather than a theorist.

 He was predeceased by his wife Rose Mullan (b.
 3 December 1770; d.
 25 May 1830), daughter of a master weaver and sister of Luke Mullan, a United Irishman.
 She often assisted Hope, carrying messages and arms for the United Irishmen.
 He described her as a ‘gifted’ woman ‘with every advantage of mind and person, she was everything in this world to me, and when I lost her my happiness went to the grave with her’ (Madden, 226).
-They had three surviving children: Luke Mullan Hope (1794–1827), editor of the Rushlight, Henry Joy McCracken Hope (1809–72), who wrote some religious verse, and Robert Emmet Hope (1812–64).
+They had three surviving children: Luke Mullan Hope (1794–1827), editor of the Rushlight, a short-lived magazine (1824–5) that sought to revive the ideals of the United Irishmen; Henry Joy McCracken Hope (1809–72), who wrote some religious verse; and Robert Emmet Hope (1812–64).